theNded/torch-ash/README.md

 ```

 ### Optimization
-As a pytorch extension, first and second order autodiff are enabled by differentiable query.
+As a PyTorch extension, first and second-order autodiff are enabled by a differentiable query.
 ```python
 optim = torch.optim.SGD(grid.parameters(), lr=1e-3)
 for x, gt in batch: